Cory Lidle

 Cory Fulton Lidle (March 22, 1972 – October 11, 2006) was an American professional baseball player.
 A right-handed pitcher, Lidle played in Major League Baseball with the New York Mets, Tampa Bay Devil Rays, Oakland Athletics, Toronto Blue Jays, Cincinnati Reds, Philadelphia Phillies and the New York Yankees from 1997 to 2006.
-Lidle was killed when the small aircraft he owned was blown by a strong gust of wind and slammed nose first into a residential building in New York City.
+Lidle was killed when the small aircraft he owned crashed into a residential building in New York City.

 Baseball career

 Lidle graduated from South Hills High School in West Covina, California, in 1990.
 He was a high school teammate of future major leaguers Jason Giambi and Aaron Small.

 Minor leagues

 Lidle was not drafted by any baseball teams, but he was signed by the Minnesota Twins as an amateur free agent.
 He was released in 1993 and spent a season playing for the unaffiliated Pocatello Posse in Idaho while bartending.
 After one season in Pocatello, he was signed by the Milwaukee Brewers.
 Due to his participation as a replacement player during the 1994 Major League Baseball strike, he was ineligible to join the Major League Baseball Players Association.
 In 1996, Lidle was traded to the New York Mets.